zeek/zeek/doc/quickstart.rst

 BroControl is an interactive shell for easily operating/managing Bro installations on a single system or even across multiple systems in a traffic-monitoring cluster.

-.. note:: Below, ``$PREFIX`` is used to reference the Bro installation root directory.

 A Minimal Starting Configuration
 --------------------------------